-I used a copper C tap crimp and also a copper split bolt connector to join the wires together for a low resistance connection.
+I used a copper C tap crimp and a copper split bolt connector to join the wires for a low-resistance connection.

 The original installer installed a bonding lug on the top of the outdoor wiring trough.
 It would have been better if the lug was on the bottom to keep water out, but there was probably no room to get an electric drill underneath after the lighting transformers were installed.

-It is acceptable to use only copper split bolt connectors for the #8 solid copper pool bonding wire.
+Using only copper split bolt connectors for the #8 solid copper pool wire is acceptable.
 Crimped connections are not required for pool bonding.

-The brackets that support the pool controls were just fastened to the concrete slab with some L brackets.
-Consequently the pool controls were a little shaky and the upright strut supports could be easily swayed.
+The strut risers that support the pool controls were only fastened to the concrete slab with some L brackets.
+Consequently, the pool controls were a little shaky, and the upright strut could be easily swayed.

-Due to the close proximity of the service door for the swimming pool heater I could not install some larger brackets for support.
-I basically rigged some Unistrut and strut fittings onto the existing concrete bolts and strut and that made the pool controls more secure.
+Due to the close proximity of the service door on the pool heater, I could not install some larger brackets for support.
+I basically rigged some Unistrut and strut fittings onto the existing concrete bolts and strut, and that made the pool controls more secure.

-I drilled and tapped holes in the strut and used stainless steel 10/32 screws with nuts to attach the lay-in lugs.
+I drilled and tapped holes in the strut and used stainless steel 10/32 screws with nuts to attach the lay-in lugs to the strut.

 I spliced some #8 copper wire onto the existing #8 bonding wire to extend the bond to the pool control support posts.
 Insulated wire or bare wire is acceptable for pool bonding, but it must be #8 solid copper wire.
 Do not use stranded wire for pool or hot tub bonding.

-In addition to what is shown above, the swimming pooling bonding wire must also be connected to the pool deck perimeter usually by connecting to the wire mesh or rebar in the concrete.
-A bond wire is required in the pool deck perimeter even if there is no concrete.
+In addition to what is shown above, the pool bond wire must also be connected to the pool deck perimeter, usually by connecting to the wire mesh or rebar in the concrete using rebar ground clamps.
+A bond wire is required in the pool deck perimeter, even if there is no concrete.

-All metal handrails, ladders, water spouts, diving boards, water slides, pool lighting, underwater audio equipment, pool cover motor, and the pool shell must also be connected to the solid copper #8 continuous swimming pool bonding wire.
+All metal handrails, ladders, water spouts, diving boards, water slides, pool lighting, underwater audio equipment, pool cover motor, and the pool shell with rebar must also be connected to the solid copper #8 continuous swimming pool bond wire.
 Anything metal within three feet from the inside wall of the pool must be bonded to the same #8 wire.

-For other grounding and bonding topics written by me click here.
+For all of my other grounding and bonding topics, click here.